paulkarpenko/us-code-ui/uscode/title-08-aliens-and-nationality/chapter-015-enhanced-border-security-and-visa-entry-reform.md

 (2) **Entry of information on previously lost or stolen passports** — To the extent practicable, the Attorney General, in consultation with the Secretary of State, shall enter into such system the corresponding identification numbers for the United States and foreign passports lost or stolen prior to the implementation of such system.

-**(b) Transition period** Until such time as the law enforcement and intelligence data system described in [section 1722 of this title](./chapter-015-enhanced-border-security-and-visa-entry-reform.md#section-1722) is fully implemented, the Attorney General shall enter the data described in subsection (a) of this section into an existing data system being used to determine the admissibility or deportability of aliens.
+**(b) Transition period** Until such time as the law enforcement and intelligence data system described in [section 1722 of this title](./chapter-015-enhanced-border-security-and-visa-entry-reform.md#section-1722) is fully implemented, the Attorney General shall enter the data described in subsection (a) into an existing data system being used to determine the admissibility or deportability of aliens.

 ### Statutory Notes